-The 2017 Surface Pro is in some ways an incremental update to the Surface Pro 4 and doesn’t bring the pizzazz of recent innovations like the Surface Book 2 and Surface Studio.
-Incrementing on the best product in its class isn’t anything to sneeze at, however — and neither is the hardware in our review unit.
+The 2017 Surface Pro was in some ways an incremental update to the Surface Pro 4 and doesn’t bring the pizzazz of other innovations like the Surface Book 2 and Surface Studio.
+At the time of its release, we were okay with Microsoft slightly improving on the best product in its class — and the hardware in our review unit was solid.
 It came with a Core i7-7660U CPU, 16GB of RAM, and a 512GB solid state drive, which brought the price tag to $2,200.

-In 2018, a new configuration was added that included an option for LTE, and now there are rumors of a smaller, more affordable Surface tablet in the works.
+In 2018, a new configuration was added that included an option for LTE, and Microsoft followed up on the Surface Pro with the smaller and less expensive Surface Go that’s aimed squarely at Apple’s iPad tablet.

-Does the Surface Pro maintain Microsoft’s place at the top?
+But does the Surface Pro maintain Microsoft’s place at the top this late in the game?
 Or have the 2-in-1s it has inspired caught up?

 It’s also well-designed, with a look and feel that, while minimally changed from the Surface Pro 4, is still an improvement.
 The corners are more rounded, and the exhaust vents along the edges are less pronounced.